New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

-Therefore, the image of $c$ under the semisimplification functor restricted to the subcategory generated by $L_1$ and $L_{p-1}$ behaves as described in equation \eqref{svecrule}. \end{proof} Hence, from now on, we can safely refer to the full subcategory generated by $L_1$ and $L_{p-1}$ as $\sVec_\KK$.
-By functoriality, if we are given a Lie algebra $(\mathfrak{g}, B)$ in $\Rep \bal_p$, the projection $(\ov\g, \ov{B})$ of its semisimplification in $\Ver_p$ is a Lie algebra in $\sVec_\KK$, which is a Lie superalgebra.
-Therefore, we can produce Lie superalgebras over fields of characteristic $p$ from Lie algebras over fields of characteristic $p$ by specifying a nilpotent element of order at most $p$.
+and given by multiplication by $-1$.
+Then, it is clear that image of $c$ under the semisimplification functor restricted to the subcategory generated by $L_1$ and $L_{p-1}$ behaves as described in equation \eqref{svecrule}. \end{proof} From now on we will refer to the full subcategory generated by $L_1$ and $L_{p-1}$ as $\sVec_\KK$.
+This means that the sum of the isotypic components of $L_1$ and $L_{p-1}$ of any object $X$ in $\Ver_p$ is a super vector space, and we will refer to this subobject of $X$ as the \textit{projection} of $X$ onto $\sVec_\KK$.
+Similarly, we can project morphisms onto $\sVec_\KK$.
+By functoriality, if we are given a Lie algebra $(\mathfrak{g}, \beta)$ in $\Rep \bal_p$, the projection $(\ov\g, \ov{\beta})$ of its semisimplification in $\Ver_p$ onto $\sVec_\KK$ is a Lie algebra in $\sVec_\KK$, which is a Lie superalgebra.
+Therefore, over fields of characteristic $p$, we can produce Lie superalgebras from Lie algebras by specifying a nilpotent element of order at most $p$.